andretang518/azure-iot-device-ecosystem/iotcertification/templates/template-linux-nodejs.md

         var connectionString = "[IoT Device Connection String]";

 -   Replace the above placeholder with device connection string.
-You can get this from DeviceExplorer as explained in [Step 1](#Prerequisites), that you copied into Notepad.
+You can get this from DeviceExplorer as explained in [Step 1], that you copied into Notepad.

--   Save your changes by pressing Ctrl+O and when nano prompts you to save it as the same file, just press ENTER.

--   Press Ctrl+X to exit nano.

--   Run the following command before leaving the **~/azure-iot-sdk-node/device/samples** directory

-        npm link azure-iot-device
+-   export IOTHUB_CONNECTION_STRING=[IoT Device Connection String] ,Replace the above placeholder with device connection string.

 <a name="Run"></a>
 ## 3.3 Run and Validate the Samples

 ### 3.3.1 Send Device Events to IOT Hub

--   Run the sample by issuing following command and verify that data has been successfully sent and received.
+-   Run the sample by issuing following command and verify that data has been successfully sent and received

         node ~/azure-iot-sdk-node/device/samples/simple_sample_device.js

--   See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to observe the messages IoT Hub receives from the application.
+-   See Manage IoT Hub to learn how to observe the messages IoT Hub receives from the application.

 ### 3.3.2 Receive messages from IoT Hub

--   See [Manage IoT Hub][lnk-manage-iot-hub] to learn how to send cloud-to-device messages to the application.
+-   See Manage IoT Hub to learn how to send cloud-to-device messages to the application.

 <a name="NextSteps"></a>